Finding a puppy from a good breeder is no easy task.

 Registration – looking for a Kennel Club registered breeder can give you more assurance that they are following full health testing requirements.
 KC registration allows breeders to track the history of their dogs, including vital health and genetic issues, as well as ensuring a wider gene pool.
 For non-KC breeds, make sure they are a member of a respected breed club.
 However, being a registered breeder or part of a club does not guarantee everything so you still need to do thorough research and choose carefully.
 A breeder who is willing to sell you a KC Registered puppy 'without papers' should be avoided

 Cross breeds - Avoid seeking out a cross bred litter, unless the breeder is part of a breed club whereby they are advocating health testing and temperament testing, such as a Labradoodle or a Cockapoo and are breeding in order to improve the breed (and not just for the cash).
-Responsible breeders will not cross breeds, as they want to protect their breed and continue to improve the breed on the whole in terms of health and temperament.
-With a cross breed, you have no way of knowing what health or genetic issues are being passed over to the puppies, and unless the breeding has been done for a specific purpose, it's likely that very little thought has gone into the breeding of the litter.
+A good Cockapoo or Labradoodle breeder for instance will ensure both parents are fully health tested, will have put careful planning into breeding their litter, and will breed for temperament.
+Responsible breeders will not cross any old dogs together, as they want to protect their breed and continue to improve the breed on the whole in terms of health and temperament.
+With a random cross breed, you have no way of knowing what health or genetic issues are being passed over to the puppies, and unless the breeding has been done for a specific purpose, it's likely that very little thought has gone into the breeding of the litter.
 There will be no genetic health testing, no thought into the temperament of each parent, no knowledge of the temperament of grandparents or health problems, and most likely zero early socialisation.
 You also have no idea what temperament or breed traits your puppy will have and what breed they will take after.
 If you are looking for a hypoallergenic dog, then selecting a cross breed is risky.
 You won't know how many traits of each dog your puppy will have, so there is no guarantee the puppy will have a hypoallergenic coat.
 With Labradoodles for instance, as little as 1 in 10 of a litter could have a non shedding coat.

 Breeding – look at how many different breeds are being bred and how many dogs are owned by the breeder.
 Offering puppies of a variety of different breeds may not be a good sign and could indicate that they are simply 'supplying to demand'.
 Consider how many litters are there too.
 If they have two or more litters on-site it could be a red flag to a less responsible breeder.
 Check how many litters the breeder has from each dog – if they are breeding frequently or having many litters from each female, it’s never a good sign.
 Aim to find a breeder who lives with their own dogs in the house and raises the litter indoors.
 A kennel raised litter is unlikely to have receive the proper socialisation that will get the puppies used to household noises, handling and novelty.